 More Indigenous Australians than ever are homeowners, fewer live in overcrowded accommodation and Aboriginal and Torres Strait Islander people who rent are slowly shifting away from social housing in favour of private properties.

 Figures to be published on Wednesday by the Australian Institute of Health and Welfare show almost two in five Indigenous Australians were homeowners at the last census — of those, 12 per cent owned their home outright and 26 per cent had a mortgage.
-The number of Indigenous households where the home is paid off or mortgaged has reached an estimated 263,000.

 The rate of home ownership among Indigenous Australians has gradually increased since 2006, while the home ownership rate among non-Indigenous Australians has decreased slightly over the same period.